Psy-Fer/buttery-eel/README.md

 - My partner Hilary for coming up with the name.
 - Matt Loose and Alexander Payne for having the basics of this all along in your readfish code and being awesome in general
 - ONT and their open source code of bonito and dorado for handling uSAM writing.
+- Mark Bicknell at ONT who has been very helpful and patient with me while figuring out how to use new released features.
 - Lastly, I'd like to say i'm a little surprised this wasn't suggested to us by the devs at ONT when they were rejecting our pull requests on Guppy, Bonito, and Dorado.
 Oh well.

 # Software used